joesan/joesan-me/content/post/mlandai/handling-missing-data.md

 - Reduces data variability.
 - Can still lead to biased estimates if data is not MCAR.

-3. Most Frequent Imputation
-   Most frequent imputation replaces missing values with the most frequent (mode) value of the feature.
+3. **Most Frequent Imputation** - Most frequent imputation replaces missing values with the most frequent (mode) value of the feature.

 ```python
 # Initialize the imputer with most frequent strategy